 Foreclosure prevention services at Brighton Center provide assistance to homeowners currently delinquent or in danger of becoming delinquent on their mortgage.
-Services may include help with stopping the foreclosure process, intervening with lenders & attorneys, and applying for assistance for those homeowners living in the State of Kentucky or three counties in Indiana (Dearborn, Ripley, and/or Switzerland).
+Services may include understanding the foreclosure process, intervening with lenders & attorneys, and applying for loss mitigation options for those living in the State of Kentucky or three counties in Indiana (Dearborn, Ripley, and/or Switzerland).

 Homeowners who are currently unemployed, struggling to meet mortgage payments, or leaving their home due to short-sale, deed-in-lieu of foreclosure, or foreclosure may have options available to avoid these negative experiences.

 - Loss mitigation is the process of working with delinquent home buyers who may be facing foreclosure and their lender in an attempt to find a favorable outcome for homeowners.
 Our counselors are knowledgeable about the options which may be available such as a; loan modification, forbearance, deed-in-lieu and short sale which helps borrowers to obtain a financially sustainable solution to remain in their home and avoid foreclosure.

 Click to view Tips & Warning Signs for Foreclosure Scams